Miracle-A/Veni-Vici/README.md

 Veni Vici is a web app that allows users to discover new and interesting cat breeds.
 By fetching data from a Cat API, users can view different cats and their attributes, and influence their discovery experience by adding attributes to a ban list, which filters out future results.

-Time spent: X hours spent in total
+Time spent: 4 hours spent in total

 ## Required Features